New report: Pulsora recognized by Verdantix among top-scoring ESG reporting solutions

 2. Does business in California.

-These criteria remain somewhat ambiguous—it is not clear whether the revenue threshold will include revenues of affiliates or how “doing business in California” will be determined.
-It is estimated that over 5,000 businesses will be impacted by SB 253.
+These criteria remain somewhat ambiguous, so it is important to stay abreast of the legislative guidelines and resources California is making available.
+It’s not clear whether the revenue threshold will include revenues of affiliates or how “doing business in California” will be determined.

 When do SB 253’s requirements begin?